JuliaDynamics/ChaosTools.jl/paper/paper.md

 The second, E&F chaos [@Diks2008], is implemented in LUA with a partial C/Pascal backend and is aimed at nonlinear dynamics in economics and finance.
 Features that E&F chaos has that we do not offer are basin boundary plots, cobwebs and parameter basins.
-E&F chaos is the only software mentioned here that allows definition of new systems through equations of motion, although only through external text files and not interactively.
+E&F chaos is the only software mentioned here that allows definition of new systems through equations of motion.

-LP-VIcode [@Carpintero2014] is a suite devoted solely for computing variational indicators of chaos and is written in FORTRAN77.
+Lastly, LP-VIcode [@Carpintero2014] is a suite devoted solely for computing variational indicators of chaos and is written in FORTRAN77.
 ChaosTools.jl offers only the latest  indicator from all the ones available in LP-VIcode, namely GALI [@Skokos2007].
 In addition, LP-VIcode places the severe constrain that all systems must not only be Hamiltonian, but must also have parabolic kinetic energy term.
-This leads to having to completely re-write FORTRAN77 source code almost from scratch to add any new system to the package.
+This leads to having to completely re-write FORTRAN77 source code from scratch to add any new system to the package, since differential equation solvers are bundled into the library.

 ## ChaosTools.jl advantages vs other packages
 * It is written in purely in Julia [@Bezanson2017].